elliotbradly/glopratchet/README.md

 # glopratchet

-Glopratchet is an automated digital art program designed to recreate the visual expierence of watching a janky real time application apply paint using javascript in an Electron browser that creates a unqiue image during each run.
-It utilizes a single json file which contains all of the paramaters used within the program, like canvas size, brush type, spacing of the mark, color range, saturation, with other specifications.
-This repo contains only the basics of what is need to run but can be extended with custom brushes if the artist desires.
+Glopratchet is an automated digital art program designed to recreate the captivating – and delightfully unpredictable – visual experience of watching a janky, real-time application apply paint within a JavaScript-powered Electron browser.
+Each run births a unique image, a fleeting moment captured in code.

+The program’s heart lies within a single JSON file, a compendium of parameters that dictate its artistic values: canvas size, brush type, the delicate spacing of each mark, color range, saturation, and a host of other specifications.
+This repository contains the essential elements needed to bring Glopratchet to life, but it’s also an invitation – a canvas awaiting the artist’s touch, ready to be extended with custom brushes and boundless creativity."

 1. [Quick Start](#quick-start)
 1. [Design](#design)